AaronCJimeny/FP04-groundwater/README.md

 - Github
 - Anaconda/Python

-#### Present or anticpated challenges
-- Some challenges we currently anticipate is our data manipulation and cleansing process.
-It might take significant work to properly visualize and interpret our findings.
-A current challenge we are also facing is finding usable datasets to employ.
-Dataset acquisition is a foreign concept to most of us and it might take some practice to find the best datasets for our project.
+#### Results:
-#### Expected outcomes
+- Expected outcomes
     - We expect to find a strong pattern of declining water levels of groundwater in the United States.
     - We expect that the decline in water levels in a region will correlate with an increased severity of wildfires/drought in the same timeframe.
+- Findings
+    - At a national scale, droubt and wildfire were somewhat correlated in our data, but it was clear that more factors contribute to wildfire prevalance and severity.
+    - For Colorado specifically, however, droubt severity and wildfire severity were very closely related.
+    - For Colorado, there was no correlation between groundwater level and droubt severity or wildfire severity.
+#### Member Contributions:
+- Aaron Jimenez: Groundwater Analysis, final version of README
+- Luke Mazza: Drought Analysis,
+- Thomas Ho: National Wildfire Analysis
+- Aiden Hamre: Colorado Wildfire Analysis
 #### References:
 1- https://droughtmonitor.unl.edu/CurrentMap.aspx